-The Anaesthetic
+The anaesthetic

-Carotid endarterectomy can be performed under either regional (local) or general anaesthesia.
-Not all cases are suitable for regional anaesthesia and not all hospitals are able to offer this service.
-Your surgeon will advise you which method of anaesthesia you will be offered.
+Carotid endarterectomy can be performed under either regional (local) or general anaesthetic.
+Not all cases are suitable for regional anaesthetic and not all hospitals are able to offer this service.
+Your surgeon will advise you as to which method of anaesthetic you will be offered.

-For local anaesthesia, the Anaesthetist will make an injection into the skin of your neck to numb it.
+For local anaesthetic, the Anaesthetist will make an injection into the skin of your neck to numb it.
 During the operation, if you become uncomfortable, the Surgeon will inject more local anaesthetic.
-You will also be given some sedation (which might make you sleepy), so you may not be fully aware of the operation.
-Occasionally, it may be necessary to convert to a short general anaesthetic during the operation.
+You will also be given some sedation, and as a result, you may not be very aware of the operation at all.
+Occasionally it may be necessary to convert to a short general anaesthetic during the operation.